Water in your basement

 Sump pumps are pumps that remove water from a reservoir in your home.

 There are several types of sump pumps, including single sump pumps and dual-level systems, which employ a backup pump.
-Usually, batteries or a generator can be used to power the pump in case of a power failure.
+Usually, batteries or a generator can be used to power the backup sump pump in case of a power failure.

 If you'd like to get a sump pump for your home, check with your local plumbing contractor or building code official for additional requirements.